What is Speech Therapy?

 How do I know if my child might benefit from Speech Therapy?

 All children progress at different paces but communication disorders are prevalent in America and early intervention is key.
-It is extremely important to know what is and what isn’t normal when it comes to language and speech development.
+It is extremely important to know what is and what isn’t normal when it comes to language and speech development and where Speech Therapy could help.
 Here are five of the most important red flags to look for regarding a potential speech/language delay: